Veeva Vault Alternatives: An eQMS & GxP Feature Matrix

 -

 Veeva Vault Strengths: Veeva Vault excels as a unified cloud platform built specifically for life sciences ([1]) ([2]).
 It integrates document control, CAPA/change control, audit management, training, and other processes on a single SaaS platform ([2]).
-As of 2020, over 300 organizations (including 13 of the top 20 pharma companies) had adopted Vault’s Quality applications ([3]).
+As of early 2026, over 1,500 organizations (including the majority of the top 50 global pharma companies) use Vault applications, and approximately 1,415 companies use Vault QMS specifically ([3]).
 Vault provides robust GxP support, including data integrity features, audit trails, version control, and out-of-the-box compliance with 21 CFR Part 11 and Annex 11 (through system validation and standardized workflows).
-Its user interface and cloud delivery model are often praised by users ([4]).
+In 2025–2026, Veeva began rolling out Veeva AI Agents (built on Anthropic and Amazon LLMs) for quality use cases including investigation narrative generation, APQR drafting, and proactive risk management ([4]).
+Its user interface and cloud delivery model are often praised by users ([5]).

 -